 The Anderson Cabot Center for Ocean Life’s Marine Conservation Action Fund (MCAF) has funded southern right whale projects in Australia, New Zealand, Chile, and Argentina.
-Southern right whales—a cousin to the iconic North Atlantic leviathans—live in the Southern Hemisphere, frequenting waters as far south as the Southern Ocean around Antarctica.
+Southern right whales, a cousin to the iconic North Atlantic leviathans, live in the Southern Hemisphere, frequenting waters as far south as the Southern Ocean around Antarctica.
 Like the North Atlantic right whale, individual southern right whales can be recognized and identified by their callosities and other markings.

 With the support from an MCAF microgrant, MCAF Fellow Florencia Vilches was trained in the management of a long-standing catalog of southern right whales run by the Ocean Alliance in Gloucester, MA, in partnership with the Instituto de Conservación de Ballenas in Buenos Aires, Argentina.
-Very similar to our long-standing Right Whale ID Catalog, this helps scientists document the health of the entire population.
+Very similar to our long-standing Right Whale ID Catalog, this catalog helps scientists document the health of the entire population.

 Much the same way our Right Whale Team could not compile the North Atlantic Right Whale ID Catalog without our partners and collaborators, Florencia and the Instituto de Conservación de Ballenas do not work as an island.
 Her group partnered with local whale watch operators, who provided more than 460,000 photos of the southern right whales taken between 2004 and 2016 to add to the catalog.

-For more information on the lecture, or to register, visit neaq.org/upcoming-lectures.
+For more information on lectures, visit neaq.org/upcoming-lectures.